Hikaru Ito

-Hikaru Ito (伊藤 光, Itō Hikaru) is a Japanese professional baseball catcher for the Yokohama DeNA BayStars in Japan's Nippon Professional Baseball.
+Hikaru Ito (伊藤 光, Itō Hikaru) is a Japanese professional baseball catcher for the Tohoku Rakuten Golden Eagles of Nippon Professional Baseball (NPB).
+He has previously played in NPB for the Orix Buffaloes and Yokohama DeNA BayStars.

-Early Baseball Career
+Amateur career

 A native of Okazaki, he began playing baseball at the age of five due to the influence of his father.
 He played as a pitcher and infielder for the Okazaki Little League club during his elementary years.
 When he entered Tokai Junior High, he joined the East Nagoya Stars baseball club and changed his position to catcher.
 In his 2nd year in Meitoku Gijuku High School, he led his team in RBIs during the Kochi prefectural spring baseball tournament and was also selected to play in friendly matches with USA and Taiwan.
 His school also won the runner up in the Kochi summer tournament finals in his 3rd year.
 He hit 13 home runs in his entire high school career.

+Professional career

+Orix Buffaloes

-He was chosen by the Orix Buffaloes as their third round pick during the 2007 high school draft.
+Ito was chosen by the Orix Buffaloes as their third round pick during the 2007 high school draft.